Verizon/knobs/docs/src/main/tut/usage.md

 ```

-Where possible, do try and design your applications as `Free[A]` so you can actually use the functional style.
+Where possible, do try and design your applications as `Free[A]` or `Kleisli[Task,YourConfig,C]` so you can actually use the functional style.
 The author appreciates that this is unlikely to be the common case from day one.

 <a name="reading"></a>